-Packet Flow on MX Series 3D Universal Edge Routers
+Packet Flow on MX Series 5G Universal Routing Platforms

-The CoS architecture for MX Series 3D Universal Edge Routers, such as the MX960 router, is in concept similar to, but in particulars different from, other routers.
+The CoS architecture for MX Series 5G Universal Routing Platforms, such as the MX960 router, is in concept similar to, but in particulars different from, other routers.
 The general architecture for MX Series routers is shown in Figure 1.Figure 1 illustrates packet flow through a Dense Port Concentrator (DPC).

 All Layer 3 Junos OS CoS functions are supported on the MX Series routers.
 In addition, Layer 3 CoS capabilities, with the exception of traffic shaping, are supported on virtual LANs (VLANs) that span multiple ports.